-Noam Shoked is an assistant Professor of Architecture at Tel Aviv University.
-His work focuses on the relationship between architecture and politics in Israel and the West Bank.
+Noam Shoked is assistant professor of architecture at Tel Aviv University.
+His work focuses on the relationship between politics and the built environment.
 He is currently completing a book about the design and evolution of West Bank settlements.
-Shoked received his Ph.D. from the University of California, Berkeley, and before moving to Tel Aviv, he was a Princeton-Mellon Fellow at Princeton University.
+Shoked received his Ph.D. from the University of California, Berkeley, and before moving to Tel Aviv he was a Princeton-Mellon Fellow at Princeton University.

 ד"ר נועם שוקד